-General Bed Capacity: Available & Occupied Beds and COVID-19 Bed Occupancy

-Following the introduction of a more representative measurement of general bed occupancy levels, data reported prior to 18th October should not be compared with data reported from this date.
-The revised method is intended to provide a more accurate indicator of the operational bed pressures.
+General Bed Capacity: Available & Occupied Beds and COVID-19 Bed Occupancy s intended to provide a more accurate indicator of the operational bed pressures.
 Further information on this change in methodology can be found in the occupancy notes section at the end of this dashboard.